linalopes/CinV-dramaturgy/src/content/en.md

-No LLMs were tortured in the making of this dramaturgic text!

 ## Characters (in alphabetical order)

 **Ariadna**: Transdisciplinary artist, specialist in speculative fiction and narrative design (visionary, sensitive to subtext, purposefully ambiguous).